Throats cut and thrown like rubbish: Disturbing new footage from a slaughterhouse approved by the Australian Government’s live export scheme…

 Despite thousands of animals suffering as a result, not one live export company has had their license suspended.
 In fact, the exporter at the center of these latest allegations — Livestock Shipping Services — is a repeat offender.

-The Morrison Government’s unconditional support for the live export industry makes a future Labor government the best chance we currently have of ending this trade.
+A new Labor government the best chance we currently have of ending this trade.

 Take Action now